-Before graduating later this month in the UIUC Class of 2021, chemistry major Philip Kocheril has already been offered a position at Los Alamos National Laboratory.
+Before Philip Kocheril graduated in the UIUC Class of 2021, the chemistry major had already been offered a position at Los Alamos National Laboratory.

-The annual Illini Success survey again shows that most students graduating with a bachelor’s degree from the Department of Chemistry land their first destination after graduation.
+The annual Illini Success survey again shows that most students graduating with a bachelor’s degree from the Department of Chemistry land their first destination after graduation despite workforce challenges created by the pandemic.

 According to an annual survey of UIUC graduates in the 2019-2020 academic year (including August 2019, December 2019, and May 2020), 93 percent of students graduating from the Department of Chemistry or Department of Chemical and Biomolecular Engineering, secured their first destination after graduation – 47 percent were employed and 46 percent were continuing their education while 7 percent were still seeking their next destination.